Natural killer T cell

-Natural killer T (NKT) cells are a heterogeneous group of T cells that share properties of both T cells and natural killer cells.
-Many of these cells recognize the non-polymorphic CD1d molecule, an antigen-presenting molecule that binds self and foreign lipids and glycolipids.
+Natural killer T (NKT) cells are a heterogeneous group of T cells that recognise self and foreign lipids and glycolipids presented by CD1d, a non-polymorphic antigen-presenting molecule.
+They were originally described as expressing characteristics of both T and natural killer cells.
+Natural killer T cells are a distinct type of cells and should not be confused with natural killer cells or killer T cells (cytotoxic T cells).
 They constitute only approximately 1% of all peripheral blood T cells.
-Natural killer T cells should neither be confused with natural killer cells nor killer T cells (cytotoxic T cells).
+Their function is to produce and release cytokines, kill other cells, and communicate with other cells in the immune system.
+They have been found to play a role in various autoimmune diseases.

 Nomenclature

 The term "NK T cells" was first used in mice to define a subset of T cells that expressed the natural killer (NK) cell-associated marker NK1.1 (CD161).
 It is now generally accepted that the term "NKT cells" refers to CD1d-restricted T cells, present in mice and humans, some of which coexpress a heavily biased, semi-invariant T-cell receptor and NK cell markers.

 Molecular characterization

 NKT cells are a subset of T cells that coexpress an αβ T-cell receptor, but also express a variety of molecular markers that are typically associated with NK cells, such as NK1.1.
 The best-known NKT cells differ from conventional αβ T cells in that their T-cell receptors are far more limited in diversity ('invariant' or 'type 1' NKT).
 They and other CD1d-restricted T cells ('type 2' NKT) recognize lipids and glycolipids presented by CD1d molecules, a member of the CD1 family of antigen-presenting molecules, rather than peptide-major histocompatibility complexes (MHCs).
 As such, NKT cells are important in recognizing glycolipids from organisms such as Mycobacterium, which causes tuberculosis.

 NKT cells include both NK1.1^{+} and NK1.1^{−}, as well as CD4^{+}, CD4^{−}, CD8^{+} and CD8^{−} cells.
 Natural killer T cells can share other features with NK cells, as well, such as CD16 and CD56 expression and granzyme production.

 Invariant natural killer T (iNKT) cells express high levels of and are dependent on the transcriptional regulator promyelocytic leukemia zinc finger for their development.